frodrigo/navitia/install.rst

    Import them using the gtfs2ed tool

 #.
 Get some Open Street Map data.
-For instance from http://metro.teczno.com/
+For instance from https://mapzen.com/data/metro-extracts get an .osm.pbf file

    Import them using the osm2ed tool